-During the Annual General Meeting on 19 May 2022 (AGM 2022) the advisory vote on the remuneration report 2021, relating to the implementation of the remuneration policy 2021, was adopted with a majority vote of 96.1%.
+During the Annual General Meeting on 25 May 2023 (AGM 2023) the advisory vote on the remuneration report 2022, relating to the implementation of the remuneration policy, was adopted with a majority vote of 91.4%.

-The positive voting results for the advisory vote on the remuneration report 2021 followed on the open dialogue that the company entered into with its stakeholders on the contents of the remuneration report in 2022.
-To address the most discussed topic in this dialogue, more insight and transparency on the performance criteria for the STI was provided, which we have continued to do in the remuneration report 2022.
+The positive voting results for the advisory vote on the remuneration report 2022 followed on the open dialogue that the company entered into with its stakeholders on the contents of the remuneration report in 2023.
+Since 2022, more insight and transparency on the performance criteria for the STI was provided, which we have continued to do in the remuneration report 2023.
 The NSR believes that a sound balance has been found between the request for transparency by shareholders and the company's hesitation to disclose commercially sensitive information, as disclosure of such information may not be in the interest of Aalberts and all its stakeholders.